The Informed Investor

 Ongoing Management Fees

-With both ETFs and mutual funds, you pay a manager to oversee the fund.
+You pay a manager to oversee the fund with both ETFs and mutual funds.
 With stocks, there are no management fees.
 This is an important aspect…these management fees cut into your return every year.
 Even in years that ETFs lose money, you’ll still have to pay those fees.

-With individual stocks and bonds, you are responsible for doing your own research.
+You are responsible for doing your own research with individual stocks and bonds.
 If you have a financial advisor, he or she may be doing that research for you.

 If You Have a Financial Advisor

 Many people forget that if you have a financial advisor, they will charge you a fee (or commissions).
-If they are then buying ETFs for your account, the result is multiple layers of management fees.
-So, if they use ETFs or mutual funds, it is critical that they are using low-cost options.
+If they buy ETFs for your account, the result is multiple layers of management fees.
+So, if they use ETFs or mutual funds, it is critical that they use low-cost options.

-In many of the big brand name brokerages, advisors are incentivized to sell their proprietary mutual funds and ETFs.
+In many big brand-name brokerages, advisors are incentivized to sell their proprietary mutual funds and ETFs.
 Because of the brand names, these usually carry a premium.
 Do you get what you pay for?
-Unfortunately, all that does is generate more annual fees for you and it does not necessarily equate to better results.
+Unfortunately, all that does is generate more annual fees for you, which does not necessarily equate to better results.

-So, it’s critical that you carefully monitor your advisor to make sure they always choose low-cost investments for you.
+So, it’s critical that you carefully monitor your advisors to make sure they always choose low-cost investments for you.

 Which Strategy is Best for You?